Can Explanations Improve Recommendations? Evidence from Prediction-Informed Explanations: Related Work

 \subsection{Explainability in Recommender Systems}

-With the growing demand for transparency, there has been increasing research interest in explainability for modern recommender systems.
-Since firms are typically reluctant to sacrifice accuracy for explainability, popular approaches in explainable recommender systems usually rely on post-hoc explanation or supervised explanation training methods as described above, as they do not hurt the model's performance.
-Examples include \citet{wang2018reinforcement} which proposed a reinforcement learning (RL) framework that generates explanations for an \emph{existing} recommendation model, and \citep{li2021personalized} which leveraged sequence models and review texts to generate personalized explanations.
-While these methods emphasize the quality of the generated explanations \citep{costa2018automatic}, they do \emph{not} contribute to improving the predictive performance of the original recommendation model.
+Recommender systems, as decision support tools \citep{liang2008recommendation, bi2024consumer, kumar2024inclusive}, have been a central topic in information systems research \citep{adamopoulos2014unexpectedness, chen2024background, wang2025probing}, with direct implications for user behavior and firm outcomes \citep{bi2024consumer, ghose2014examining, simester2020targeting, gabel2022product, ghose2012designing, lee2019recommender, wang2024quality, wan2024product}.
+With the growing demand for transparency, several explainable recommender systems have been proposed using post-hoc or supervised explanation training methods, as firms are reluctant to sacrifice accuracy for interpretability.
+For example, \citet{wang2018reinforcement} introduced a reinforcement learning framework that generates explanations for an \emph{existing} recommender, and \citet{li2021personalized} used sequence models and review text to produce personalized explanations.
+While these approaches focus on generating coherent explanations, they do \textbf{not} improve the predictive performance of the underlying recommender.

-Another approach to explainable recommendation systems leverages product metadata or specific product aspects to construct aspect-based recommendations, where items are recommended based on the most valuable aspects extracted from user reviews using text modeling techniques \citep{bauman2017aspect, cheng20183ncf, cheng2019mmalfm, chin2018anr, guan2019attentive, le2021explainable, li2023prompt}, and on exploiting metadata and knowledge graphs to generate explainable recommendations \citep{lee2018explainable, wang2019explainable}.
-However, these methods rely on explicit review text or structured knowledge, which may not always be available, and the generated explanations are limited to the provided text or knowledge base.
-In contrast, our proposed framework does \emph{not} require review text or external knowledge graphs; In addition, the generated explanations are free-form text not limited to a subset of aspects.
+A related line of work constructs aspect-based recommendations by leveraging salient features extracted from user reviews \citep{bauman2017aspect, cheng20183ncf, cheng2019mmalfm, chin2018anr, guan2019attentive, le2021explainable, li2023prompt} or structured knowledge graphs \citep{lee2018explainable, wang2019explainable}.
+These methods improve interpretability by grounding recommendations in observable attributes, but rely on explicit text or curated knowledge bases that may be incomplete or unavailable, and their explanations are inherently constrained by the underlying content.